sebastian-monsalvo/attitude-estimator/README.md

 Attitude estimation of a BNO055 IMU using an EKF.
+Everything in C++.